bensentropy/happytransport/README.md

 ## Set up

-This project is currently running on google app engine, however there are currently no dependencies apart from python libraries, so if you decide to fork our work it should be easy to run anywhere.
+This project is currently running on google app engine, however there are no dependencies apart from python libraries, so if you decide to fork our work it should be easy to run anywhere.

 If you want to run a version of the software as is visit: http://appengine.google.com, create an account